 Functional and Presentation Currency

-The financial statements are presented in Canadian dollars, which is the Company's functional currency.
-All financial information presented in Canadian dollars has been rounded to the nearest thousand.
+These financial statements are presented in Canadian dollars, which is the Company's functional currency.
+All financial information presented in Canadian dollars has been rounded to the nearest thousand, except per share amount.

 Basis of Consolidation